al-kivi/Viziframe/README.md

-## Viziframe - Application framework using Ramaze and HAML
+## Viziframe - Application framework using Ramaze with HAML option.

 By Al Kivi